 Some may be seekers and your church can have that evangelistic impact of influencing their decision to follow Christ!

 Some of them will connect with your congregation and join you on your mission to the community.

 Launching a sermon series at the same time will give your new visitors reason to make that second and third visit.

 4 Ways to Maximize your Easter Outreach

-Each morning our pastor emailed 3 scriptures to read and some guidance for prayer, and we committed to 3 times of prayer during the day – 9am, 3pm, and 9pm.
+Each morning our pastor emailed 3 Scriptures to read and gave us some guidance for prayer.
+We committed to 3 times of prayer during the day – 9 am, 3 pm, and 9 pm.

 Praying through these Scriptures and the prayer guidance takes about half an hour each time.